norihiro/obs-command-source/README.md

 * Control PTZ cameras by switching the scene.
   You may combine with CURL to send some commands.
 * Start and stop a daemon program required for the scene.
+* Trigger other operations through websocket at the event.
+  A helper script is available at `tools/request-websocket.py`.
 * Not limited to above.

 ## Planned Features